Human normal immunoglobulin.

-Certain adverse reactions may occur more frequently: In case of high rate of infusion; in patients who receive human normal immunoglobulin for the first time or, in rare cases, when the human normal immunoglobulin product is switched or when there has been a long interval since the previous infusion.
+Certain adverse reactions may occur more frequently in case of high rate of infusion, in patients with hypo- or agammaglobulinaemia with or without IgA deficiency, in patients who receive human normal immunoglobulin for the first time, or in rare cases, when the human normal immunoglobulin product is switched or when there has been a long interval since the previous infusion.

-Potential complications can often be avoided by ensuring that patients: Are not sensitive to human normal immunoglobulin by initially injecting the product slowly (1 mL/kg/hour for Octagam 5% and 0.01 to 0.02 mL/kg body weight per minute for Octagam 10%); are carefully monitored for any symptoms throughout the infusion period.
-In particular, patients naive to human normal immunoglobulin, patients switched from an alternative IVIg product to Octagam 5% and Octagam 10% (Human normal immunoglobulin IVIg) or when there has been a long interval since the previous infusion should be monitored during the first infusion and for the first hour after the first infusion, in order to detect potential adverse signs.
-All other patients should be observed for at least 20 minutes after administration.
+Potential complications can often be avoided by ensuring: That patients are not sensitive to human normal immunoglobulin by first injecting the product slowly at an initial rate of 0.01-0.02 mL/kg/min; that patients are carefully monitored for any symptoms throughout the infusion period.
+In particular, patients naive to human normal immunoglobulin, patients switched from an alternative IVIg product or when there has been a long interval since the previous infusion should be monitored during the 1st infusion and for the 1st hour after the 1st infusion, in order to detect potential adverse signs.
+All other patients should be observed for at least 20 min after administration.

 In case of shock, standard medical treatment for shock should be implemented.